-One solution to these problems is to ensure that you have enough trained operators to allow for some flexibility and a contingency plan for staff shortage emergencies.
+One solution is to ensure that you have enough trained operators to allow for flexibility during staff shortage emergencies.
 If possible, all of your operators should have some training on every piece of equipment—even assets they don’t typically work with.

 Most importantly, never allow an operator to use equipment they are not qualified to run.
 Not only will this help to reduce operational errors, but in some industries, it’s imperative for regulatory compliance.
 The Occupational Safety and Health Administration (OSHA) sets regulations for operator training requirements for certain types of equipment and for general occupational safety.
 It’s up to you, however, to know the regulations applicable to your industry and ensure that you have adequate compliance procedures in place.

 Most equipment requires regular maintenance for optimal performance, but too often, preventive maintenance is the first task to go when you’re short-staffed and overwhelmed.
 It’s easy to brush off regular maintenance when things seem to be running just fine, and many companies work under the assumption that experienced workers will identify impending trouble before total equipment failure.

 Equipment failures aren’t easily detectable and often go unnoticed.
 In other cases, companies simply lack efficient planning methods for ensuring that ongoing maintenance is performed.
 Tracking equipment and machinery with asset tags can help to keep maintenance schedules on track and equipment operating at maximum operational efficiency.